jht1493/ICM-2020-Code/weeks/02_animation.md

 ## Getting Started with p5.js book sketches

 Sketches from the [Getting Started book](http://amzn.to/2ckixCW).
-You are invite to remix and combine them to further explore drawings in motion.
+You are invited to remix and combine them to further explore drawings in motion.

   * Chapter 4 through Ex.
 4.5